 A real estate agent and potential homebuyer inside of a modern kitchen

-Screen Tenants Carefully
+Screen Potential Tenants Carefully

 To do this, you should conduct background checks, verify employment and income, and ask for references from previous landlords.
-In addition, you should also have a consistent screening process in place that complies with local and state laws regarding tenant screening.
+In addition, landlords should also have a consistent screening process in place that complies with local and state laws regarding tenant screening.

 Prepare Your Home for Renters